 It is essential to use an appropriate cuff size for BP measurements.
 Using a cuff that is too small (under-cuffing) may cause overestimation of BP and may further mask a period of hypotension; while use of a cuff that is too large (over-cuffing) can lead to falsely low BP readings with subsequent unwarranted investigation.

 If the patient is not hypotensive at the time of assessment, lying and standing BP recordings should be carried out in order to determine if orthostatic hypotension is present.
-A systolic BP drop of 20 mmHg or a diastolic BP drop of 10 mmHg occurring within 3 minutes of orthostasis is generally considered to be of significance.
+The patient should rest supine for 5 minutes before lying BP measurement.
+A systolic BP drop of 20 mmHg or a diastolic BP drop of 10 mmHg occurring within 3 minutes of orthostasis is considered significant.

 Most automatic sphygmomanometers overestimate BP in patients with atrial fibrillation, because they record the highest systolic pressure rather than an average over several cardiac cycles.
 Palpate the patient’s pulse to exclude arrhythmia before using an automatic sphygmomanometer.